Geriatric Dentistry: Before You Call 911

 Dental procedures for older adults are a reality on a daily basis.
 This course has been specifically designed to provide a platform for dental professionals who appreciate the changing demographics of older adults in the United States, especially those with complex medical conditions.
 The scope of geriatric dentistry includes the provision of appropriate dental care for the older adult patient taking into consideration the patient’s overall medical and dental status, in order to improve their quality of life.

-Dentists, Dental Hygienists, Dental Assistants, Office Managers, Dental Students, Dental Hygiene Students, Dental Assistant Students
+Dentists, Dental Hygienists, Dental Assistants, Office Managers, Dental Students, Dental Hygiene Students, Dental Assisting Students

 Date Course Online: